mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 #### Channeling

 For skill-based magic, add a “Channeling” skill.
 When you want to do something magical, you use the channeling skill to summon up the power and—hopefully—release it.
 To do this, use a [[Create Advantage]] action.
 In this case, the advantage you're looking to create is a Summoned Power aspect.
-When it comes time to cast the spell—presumably on your next action—make a roll with a skill of Mediocre (+0), but use whatever bonuses you accrued in the advantage creation step—so, generally, you'll get a +2, +4, or +6 through stacked free invocations and potentially paying a [[fate point]].
+When it comes time to cast the spell—presumably on your next action—make a roll with a skill of Mediocre (+0), but use whatever bonuses you accrued in the advantage creation step—so, generally, you'll get a +2, +4, or +6 through stacked [[free invocation]]s and potentially paying a [[fate point]].
 So far, so good—generate mana, generate an effect.
 Now to get a little bit more fiddly.

 - If you want to cast the spell in one action, then you need to use an aspect—either for free, or by spending a [[fate point]]—without gaining the +2 bonus.
 This makes fast casting pretty shaky business.
 There may be a stunt that allows you to fast cast for free.